Spanning $H$-subdivisions and perfect $H$-subdivision tilings in dense digraphs: Introduction

-Also, it is worth noting that in the proofs of Theorems \ref{song1} and \ref{song2}, we need to take a page from the absorption method that was introduced by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di \cite{Rodl} as well as the stability method.
-Also, this paper is the follow-up work of \cite{Wang}, and the proof method in this paper closely follows the strategy in \cite{Wang}, in which the authors consider the $H$-linked problem under the semi-degree condition of digraph.
+Also, it is worth noting that in the proofs of Theorems \ref{song1} and \ref{song2}, we need to utilize the absorption method that was introduced by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di \cite{Rodl} as well as the stability method.
+Also, this work is a follow-up work to \cite{Wang}, and the proof method in this paper closely follows the strategy in \cite{Wang}.

 \textbf{Organization.} The rest of the paper is organised as follows.
-In Section $2$, we present relevant definitions and notations.
-Moving on to Section $3$, we present the proofs of Theorems \ref{song1} and \ref{song2}.
-In Subsection $3.1$, we use absorption method to prove Theorems \ref{song1} and \ref{song2} when the digraph $D$ does not satisfy the extremal condition discussed in Section $2$.
-Immediately, in Subsection $3.2$, we first identify three extremal cases that $D$ can belong to when it satisfies the extremal condition, and then we will prove that Theorems \ref{song1} and \ref{song2} hold in each of these cases.
-Finally, Section $4$ contains some concluding remarks to wrap up the paper.
+In Section $2$, we begin by presenting relevant definitions and notations, followed by an outline of the proofs of Theorems \ref{song1} and \ref{song2}.
+Section $3$ presents the proofs of Theorems \ref{song1} and \ref{song2} for non-extremal case.
+In Subsection $3.1$, we prove the absorbing and path-covering lemmas.
+In Subsection $3.2$, we complete the proofs Theorems \ref{song1} and \ref{song2} for non-extremal case.
+In Section $4$, we first identify three extremal cases that $D$ can belong to when it satisfies the extremal condition, and then we will prove that Theorems \ref{song1} and \ref{song2} hold in each of these cases.
+Finally, Section $5$ contains some concluding remarks to wrap up the paper.